Toyota bB: Second generation (QNC20; 2005)

 The second generation bB was unveiled at the 2005 Tokyo Motor Show.
 Production version went on sale in Netz dealers.
 The second generation Scion xB is not based on the bB, but was specifically designed by Toyota to appeal to American buyers, which was sold in Japan as the Toyota Corolla Rumion.

+In 2008, the S and Z grades received a minor facelift.
+Feature a redesigned front fascia design.
+An Aero Package was added, replaced the V and Q grades.

 Badge engineered Daihatsu and Subaru models were also produced, but production ceased in 2012, leaving just the Toyota model.
 Production of the Toyota model also ceased in May 2016, with sales ending in Japan in July 2016, and it was replaced by the Toyota Tank and its twin counterpart the Toyota Roomy, which is a rebadged Daihatsu Thor.

 Design

 The vehicle was designed as "A Car-shaped Music Player" to hopefully satisfy the preferences of the younger generation.
 The Daihatsu version can be identified by a wider and shallower grille and indicator layout.